sublimetext-io/docs.sublimetext.io/docs/reference/package-control/repository.md

 (see the previous topic around assets) to ship platform specific archives.
 Download size for dependencies can be reduced this way, as only compatible binaries need to be downloaded.

-Note: Legacy dependency format is fully supported also for ST4 and Python 3.8, but it is recommended to ship dependencies as wheels.
+Note: The legacy dependency format is fully supported also for ST4 and Python 3.8, but it is recommended to ship dependencies as wheels.